DIYbiosphere/sphere/docs/support/workflow.md

 ## Additional organization of tickets
 Tickets

-## Creating a good ticket
-A good ticket should have a concise and clear title.
-See our Contributing Guidelines for submitting issues, PRs.
-Title and descriptions can often follow the same as good commit messages.
-In addition.
-It is also useful to add checklists.
-If the ticket is too complicated for checklists.. consider turning it into an epic.

 ### Adding reactions
 You can add reactions, a.k.a. emojis, to comments and text messages on

 ### Removing duplicates

-[ZenHub]: